-This homemade Blackberry Syrup is absolutely exploding with sweet and sour blackberry flavor and couldn’t be more simple to make.
+This homemade Blackberry Syrup recipe is absolutely exploding with sweet and sour blackberry flavor and couldn’t be more simple to make.
 It tastes incredible served over your breakfast pancakes and waffles, a bowl of vanilla ice cream or even added to cocktails.

 Homemade Blackberry Syrup

 There is no need to spend money on fancy flavored syrups when it is so darn easy to make your own at home.
 With just a handful of ingredients and roughly 10 minutes, you’re sure to make this recipe for blackberry syrup all the time.
 You can even experiment with other berries like raspberries, strawberries, and blueberries.

 This Homemade Blackberry Syrup is cooked just enough so that the berries are bursting but not as thick or sugary as blackberry jam might be.
 The result is sweet, tart, and such a beautifully deep, dark red color.